ms-jpq/coq_nvim/README.md

   new_suffix: str
 ```

-where the prefix / suffix determine the cusor location.
+where the prefix / suffix determine the cusor location, post completion.